JCWasmx86/mesonlsp/src/README.md

 - Each project will claim the ownership over its meson files.
 - This will either work directly (`subdir` calls) or indirectly (Using subprojects)
 - If there's a LSP request/notification that is not owned by any project, just stub information gatherers are executed.
 This may be the case for e.g. files of newly created subdirectories that weren't included by the parent directory yet.
+(UNIMPLEMENTED)

 ## Before merging
 - Fix all compiler warnings